AD-lite24/Image-Topology-Visualizer/README.md

 `$ python3 main.py <path to input image>`

 You can use the -t argument to set the model size to use smoother depths for graph extraction.
 Larger model -> higher resolution -> more pixels -> denser graph.
 Not necessarily desirable though.
-Values can be set to either 0, 1, 2; 2 being the smallest model and the default option
+Values can be set to either 0, 1, 2; 2 being the smallest (coarsest) model and the default option

 Use the -s flag to save your render instead of displaying.
 It will be stored in directory called outputs inside your current directory.